segabl/pd2-streamlined-heisting/README.md

 - Adds missing units to every faction, based on the units present in the GenSec faction (consisting of a Rifle, Shotgun and SMG unit)
 - Adds different weapons for different factions, similar how GenSec uses different weapons
 - Maps factions to difficulty properly, Normal and Hard have blue SWAT, Very Hard and Overkill have green SWAT, Mayhem and Deathwish have GenSec SWAT and Death Sentence has Zeals
+- Adds armor plates to the heavy SWAT on Normal and Hard (cosmetic changes to visualize the armor TBD), to be in line with the heavy SWATs on other difficulties
+- Gives heavy shotgunners the helmet treatment of the light shotgunners to make them more distinct from their rifle counterparts (TBD)

+## What else does it do?
 - Makes shield units use the SMG unit model
-- Gives heavy shotgunners a unique look to make them more distinct from their rifle counterparts (TBD)

-## What else does it do?
+- Removes all but light, fire and poison hurt animations from heavy SWAT but scales their damage one difficulty lower
 - Brings back old cop models from before the enemy visual update (they are just better)